docker/docs/docker-cloud/migration/deregister-swarms.md

 ### High-level steps

-- Verify that you can SSH to your Swarm nodes (on AWS and Azure)
+- Verify that you can SSH to your Swarm nodes (on AWS and Azure).
-- Deregister your Swarm from Docker Cloud
+- Deregister your Swarm from Docker Cloud.
 - Clean up old Docker Cloud resources.

 ## SSH to your Swarm